Facial/ Spa room equipment and supplies

 I remember what it was like when I was trying to figure out what facial supplies and equipment I needed to open my new esthetics studio.

 I was such a newbie and could have used the help of a seasoned esthetician to guide me.
-I had to buy so much equipment and supplies, and I just didn’t know where to start.
+I had to buy so much equipment and supplies and didn’t know where to start.

-This blog post goes through the essential items you need for your spa or salon.
-I have added things that you might not think about but are precious and increase value in services.
+This blog post describes the essential items you need for your spa or salon.
+I have added things that you might not think about but are precious and increase the value of services.

 Let’s find out what you need!

 Bed/table– Adjustable spa/facial beds are vital equipment.
 It is essential to evaluate what uses you will need the bed for and the most critical functionality needs.